What is a myelogram?

 - The radiologist will numb the skin of your lower spine by injecting a numbing medicine using a thin needle.
 This injection may sting for a few seconds, but it makes the procedure less painful.

 - The radiologist may remove some of the spinal fluid from the spinal canal.
 Next, a small amount of contrast dye will be injected into the spinal canal through the needle.
 You may feel a warming sensation and a metallic taste in your mouth when the contrast dye is injected.
 This should last only a few minutes.
-Then you will lie on your stomach, if you're not already in this position.
+Then you'll lie on your stomach, if you're not already in this position.

 - The X-ray table will be tilted in various directions to allow gravity to help move the contrast dye to different areas of your spinal cord.
-You will be held in place by a special brace or harness.
+You'll be held in place by a special brace or harness.
 More contrast dye may be given during this process through the secured lumbar puncture needle.

 - The needle is then removed and the X-rays or CT scan pictures are taken.